Top Benefits of Vitamin B12 Injections

 Vitamin B12 deficiency is incredibly widespread.
 The USDA believes that nearly two-fifths of the population may have insufficient amounts of vitamin B12 in their systems.
 It is vitally important to understand is why many people do not have enough vitamin B12 in their systems.

-Other than the negative effects of that factory farming has on our nutrition, there are three other major factors for why people do not receive enough B12 on a regular basis.
+Other than the negative effects that factory farming has on our nutrition, there are three other major factors for why people do not receive enough B12 on a regular basis.
 These factors are that many people currently take stomach acid-altering medications, that an increasing number of people are choosing vegetarian and vegan lifestyles, and that the general age of the population is skewing older.

 The joys of modern cuisine are always tempered against our bodies’ unpreparedness to deal with new foods.
 We are able to create nearly infinite new dishes within our lifetimes, but it takes hundreds of years to enact even the tiniest change on an evolutionary scale.
 What this means is that we are inventing space-age food while our stomachs are stuck in the dark ages.
 To deal with the delicious onslaught of blue cheese pizzas, white cherry Icees, spatchcocked brick chickens, and Carolina reaper hot sauce, many of us turn to stomach acid-altering medications.

 Many people take antacids such as Tums and Pepto-Bismol on an as-needed basis to calm their stomachs or tame the heat of heartburn.
 People with worse gastric problems like acid reflux might habitually take an acid-modifying pill like a Zantac or a proton-pump-inhibitor which slows down the rate at which your stomach pumps acid into itself.
-These medications are often looked at as miracle cures to people with perpetually sour stomach or the potentially carcinogenic pain of acid reflux.
+These medications are often looked at as miracle cures to people with perpetually sour stomachs or the potentially carcinogenic pain of acid reflux.
 However, they do have a dark side.